 My first name is Thomas, but most people call me by my middle name – Andy.
 I’m currently a third-year PhD student supervised by Max Welling at the University of Amsterdam.
-My work is focused on probabilistic generative models inspired by observations and theories from neuroscience.
-My current interests broadly include: developing unsupervised methods for learning approximately equivariant & invariant representations, exploring the computational benefits of topographically organized representations, and improving techniques for efficiently training deep latent variable models.
+My work is focused on unsupervised structured representation learning, inspired and supported by observations from neuroscience.
+In pursuit of this goal, during my PhD I have developed novel methods for probabilistic generative modeling which make use of biologically plausible mechanisms such as learned feedback connections and topographic organization to approximate otherwise analytically intractible solutions.
+In the long term, I hope to be able to answer the question of how transformations and invariances are learned and encoded in the brain, and further understand how the 2-dimensional structure of the cortical surface shapes how learning proceeds.
+More immediately, my current interests broadly include: developing unsupervised methods for learning approximately equivariant & invariant representations, exploring the computational benefits of topographically organized representations, and improving techniques for efficiently training deep latent variable models.

 Find my full C.V. here